Which Is More Cost-Effective: VoIP or Traditional Phone Lines?

 2. Monthly Service Fees

-• Traditional Phones: High monthly bills, especially for international or long-distance calls.
+Landline services often come with high monthly fees, especially for international or long-distance calls.

 Winner: VoIP